 The “smart” aspect of the watch is the outstanding ability to monitor your activity and sleeping patterns.
 The percentage of activity or sleep against your goal in real-time is displayed at the smaller dial at 6 o’ clock.
 The elusive MotionX-365® app is available for Android and iOS users, with simple graphics to understand how much one has slept during the day, week or month.
 With a 42 mm polished rose gold plated steel case, an appealing navy blue dial, and a convex sapphire crystal protecting the charmingly stunning dial, this watch is a visual delight.
 The timepiece boasts a spectacular blue alligator leather strap and is waterproof up to 50 meters.

 Mondaine: Mondaine has been one of the pioneering Swiss watchmakers since its launch in 1986, with the use of iconic elements such as the SBB Swiss railway clock and the Helvetica® font.
 Mondaine entered the world of smart watches with its latest launch of Mondaine Helvetica No 1 at Baselworld.
-The watch is proudly designed to preserve the heritage of the brand whilst taking a brave step into the future.
+The smart watch is proudly designed to preserve the heritage of the brand whilst taking a brave step into the future.
 The sub dial at 6 o’ clock features an analogue, which represents an innovative piece of technology that is at the heart of this new timepiece.
 Monitoring activity and sleep has never been easier with the MotionX® technology instilled in the timepiece.
 The bi-directional communication between the watch and the phone/tablet using the downloaded app makes it extremely easy for the user to keep track of important information while on the go.
 Featuring a classic brushed matte steel case, white dial, sapphire crystal and a soft leather strap, the Mondaine Helvetica No 1 is a timepiece which skilfully straddles the two worlds of horology and technology.
 Mondaine has managed to merge Swiss watchmaking and classic design credentials, and combine them with the latest technological advancements to create a timepiece that flatters everyone who gets their hands on it.

 Veldt: Tokyo-based watch giant, Veldt showcased two new series fashioned in a collaboration with Kyoto Denims at its first ever exhibition at Baselworld.
 With an underlying tone of an analogue watch, Veldt Serendipity is a watch fit or any kind of occasion.
 The timepiece comes packed with ingeniously placed LED lights and a small display providing synced information from your smartphone.
-The intuitive and elegant features of the watch make it the perfect accessory to a business meeting or a fashionable outing.
+The intuitive and elegant features of the smart watch make it the perfect accessory to a business meeting or a fashionable outing.

 This watch was designed to reduce digital stress for people, who were tired of looking into their smartphones for basic information, and who were weighed down by the excessive and unnecessary information available on their smartphones.
 With the option to limit information on the watch by pre-registering people whose details you wish to display, the user is left free to focus only on the important things.
 The watch will be available for both Android and iOS platforms, with new Kyoto Denim collaboration model combining analogue and digital in a never seen before manner.
 The Indigo model was designed keeping the simple denim structure in mind, while the Night Blossom model comes packed with a custom made watch band, which is dyed by hand with cherry blossoms.